gSchool/lti-dotnet-react-week-2/checkpoints/07-react-fundamentals.md

 ### React Fundamentals

-Submit the github repo containing the calculator.
+Submit the github repo containing this project

 ##### !end-question